 How to cook thin asparagus spears?

+The size of the asparagus will change the time of cooking.
 Roasted thin asparagus will cook up much faster than roasted thick asparagus.
 Thin asparagus spears will fully cook in 8-10 minutes.

 Want to know how to cook thick asparagus spears?
 Increase the cooking time to 12-14 minutes.